Using Computers – Do’s and Don’ts

 b.
 Engage the students in a conversation about the do’s and don’ts with the computer.

 c.
-Children with disabilities can participate in poster making by involving themselves with drawing/cutting /pasting for the write-up/ discussion.
+Children with disabilities can participate in poster making by involving themselves in drawing, cutting and pasting for the write-up/discussion.

 d.
-Pencil grips are to be provided for children with delicate motor skill problems.
+Pencil grips will be provided for children with delicate motor skill problems.

 Adaptations for addressing learner variability:

 a.
-Verbal and written directions have been given in the worksheet assignments.
+Verbal and written directions have been given in the worksheets.

 b.
-Video with audio is provided so that students can replay them when necessary.
+Video with audio is provided so that students can replay it when necessary.

 c.
 Students can express their answers orally to their peer buddy if they face writing difficulties.